complex64/sup/README.md

 }
 ```

-If the left child were to crash twice per second then the parent supervisor would shutdown as the maximum error threshold is reached.
+If the left child were to crash twice per second then the parent supervisor shuts down as the maximum error threshold is reached.